 North Dakota Eviction Notices – 3 and 30 Day Notices to Quit

 A North Dakota eviction notice is a legal document that a landlord serves on a tenant to give them written notice of an impending eviction.
 The document gives the reasons for the eviction and (if applicable) the method of recourse that the tenant may pursue in order to avoid being evicted.
 Eviction notices must give the tenant a minimum of three (3) days’ notice to comply or vacate the rental property.
-If the tenant fails to comply with the notice by paying all past due rent, curing their lease violations, or moving out within the given notice period, the landlord can file an eviction lawsuit in court against the tenant.
-It is illegal for a landlord to attempt to lock out or evict a tenant without serving an eviction notice and obtaining a court order.
+If the tenant fails to comply with the notice by paying all past due rent, curing their lease violations, or moving out within the given notice period, the landlord can file an eviction lawsuit against the tenant.
+It is illegal for a landlord to attempt to lock out or evict a tenant without first serving an eviction notice and obtaining a court order.

 Non-Payment of Rent – 3 Days (§ 47-32-01.4)